Al-Murphy/koo-lab.github.io/Research.md

 </p>

 <p align="justify">
 <b>Robust training methods</b> – adversarial training, Gaussian smoothing, and regularization – have been developed to make CNNs more robust to adversarial examples, which are specially crafted perturbations added to data such that they are imperceptible to humans but can easily trick a state-of-the-art classifier (see figure below).
-There is growing evidence that adversarial training, in particular, also promotes learning more robust features.
-We have observed that CNNs that learn robust features – through design principles and robust training methods – are generally more interpretable <a href="https://www.biorxiv.org/content/10.1101/657437v1.abstract">[4]</a>.
-We are interested in establishing robust training standards for genomics and more broadly understanding the properties that make networks more robust.
+There is growing evidence that adversarial training also leads to more robust features.
+We have observed that CNNs that learn robust features – through design principles and robust training methods – are generally more interpretable with attribution methods <a href="https://www.biorxiv.org/content/10.1101/657437v1.abstract">[4]</a>.
+We are interested in establishing robust training standards for genomics and, more broadly, understanding the properties that make networks more robust.
 </p>

   <img class='img-responsive center-block' src="/images/research/piggie.png" width="70%" height="70%"/>